nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This application is aimed towards convenience store managers who often need to manage their inventories.
+This application is aimed towards neighbourhood convenience store/inventory managers who often need to manage their inventories.
 This application will help convenience store managers who:

 * Manage a significant number of information about their suppliers and products
 * Monitor the performance of their suppliers